twocentstudios/twocentstudios.github.com/_posts/2012-05-27-flexible-parts-a-part-attributing-prototype-project.markdown

 {% caption_img /images/flexible-parts-ss-3.png Fill in trait values, and add more from another chosen type-ahead text box %}

 {% caption_img /images/flexible-parts-ss-4.png Viewing a single part.
-I was planning on having the "global|plier" radio buttons filter their traits and values, but didn't get around to implementing it. %}
+I was planning on having the `global|plier` radio buttons filter their traits and values, but did not get around to implementing it. %}

 {% caption_img /images/flexible-parts-ss-5.png All trait groups.
-Trait groups can keep track of which parts they're attached to. %}
+Trait groups can keep track of which parts they are attached to. %}

 {% caption_img /images/flexible-parts-ss-6.png A single trait group.
 It shows its linked traits and associated parts. %}